Peppermint6443/startup/README.md

 As a 3D printing enthusiast, I often switch between different filament types and colors to best fit my usage.
 I might print using flexible TPU filament to print a phone case, and then switch to yellow to print a model of a banana.
 Many filament spools include a feature that allows you to estimate how much filament you have left, but it isn't easy to use and only provides an estimate.
 Filament minder aims to fix that!
 I will be creating a website that keeps track of all of your rolls of filament and how much is left on each roll.

 ## 🚀 Specification Deliverable
-[This](https://github.com/webprogramming260/startup-example/blob/main/README.md) is a great, inspirational example.
+[This](https://github.com/webprogramming260/startup-example/blob/main/README.md) is a great example.

 For this deliverable, I did the following.
 I checked the box `[x]` and added a description for things I completed.